1d3o/dakarai/docs/pages/EngineGenerators.md

 ## Webpacker

-This genertor should be used inside a Rails engine to permit the usage of the engine assets with webpacker.
+This genertor should be used inside a Rails engine to permit the compilation of the engine assets with webpacker.

-NOTE: this is a temporary option used because an official support is not developed by the Rails team.
+NOTE: this is a temporary option created because an official support is not developed by the Rails team.

 ```shell
 rails generate dakarai:engine_webpacker